Choosing what size mattress you need seems like a no brainer, but there are several factors to keep in mind beyond just different mattress sizes.

 RECAP: Queens are best for couples or adults who want to stay on the lower end of a budget and still want to be able to have room to spread out.

-Recommended Mattress: Our Queen Mint Mattress was built to accommodate two sleepers—even two sleepers with differing comfort preferences.
+Recommendation: Our Queen Mint was built to accommodate two sleepers—even two sleepers with differing comfort preferences.
 Our extra Mint layer of the T&N Adaptive® foam provides cushioned support and extra pressure relief.

 King (bed sizes US = 76" x 80")